 Re: Tool Maintenance: we recommend Camellia Oil.
 A light application, after using your shears, will keep them lubed and rust free.

-The applicator is great, too.
+An applicator is great, too.
 You twist it open, fill it with oil, and then run it along the blade of your shears – or any other garden tools in need of attention.
 I only have to fill it up once every few months and it saves me from always have to look for a cloth to apply the oil.
+Also recommended is a rust eraser.